Micah Clarke

 Micah Clarke is a historical adventure novel by British author Arthur Conan Doyle, published in 1889 and set during the Monmouth Rebellion of 1685 in England.
 The book is a bildungsroman whose protagonist, Micah Clarke, begins as a boy seeking adventure in a rather romantic and naive way, falls under the influence of an older and vastly experienced, world-weary soldier of fortune, and becomes a grown up after numerous experiences, some of them very harrowing.
 At the conclusion he must go into exile as a hunted outlaw, becomes a soldier of fortune himself and is launched on lifetime military career.
 In the process the book also records much of the history of the Monmouth Rebellion, from the point of view of someone living in 17th century England.

 Much of the focus is upon the religious dimension of the conflict.
 The Rebellion was prompted by the desire of many to replace the Catholic King James with a Protestant rival.
-Micah is the son of a committed Protestant father who sends Micah to fight in the same cause which he himself had fought in during the English Civil War.
+Micah is the son of a committed Protestant father who sends Micah to fight in the same cause that he himself had fought in during the English Civil War.
 Micah fights at the Battle of Sedgemoor, which in a narrative aside Doyle obliquely acknowledges to be the last clear-cut pitched battle on open ground between two military forces fought on English soil.
 Micah also witnesses the bloodletting and indiscriminate hangings in the aftermath, is prosecuted along with many others in the Bloody Assizes of the notorious Judge Jeffreys, is condemned to be sold to slavery in Barbados and is at the last moment saved from the very hold of the slave ship.

 Much is made of the role of Protestant ministers in recruiting the rebel army and in motivating its soldiers.
 Micah Clarke himself becomes increasingly disillusioned with religious extremism and ultimately expresses the view that toleration is a great good.
 Conan Doyle had himself been brought up as a Catholic and it is likely that Micah expresses Doyle's own thoughts on the subject.